szymczakk/dt2016-houzzze/emotiv/README.md

 # 2 Run

-Emotiv executable require 0 or 2 arguments.
+Emotiv executable require 0 or 1 argument.

 * If 0 then it will try to connect to emotiv headset through bluetooth.
-* If 2 then:
-	First one is a 0 or 1 for "Use EmoComposer" (0 no, 1 yes) Second one is string with IP for this composer (ex.: "127.0.0.1")
+* If 1 then it is string with IP for EmoComposer (ex.: "127.0.0.1")